Lucy’s Favorite Summit County Elopement Locations

-Get in touch to start planning your amazing Summit County Elopement!
+Get the map & start planning your Summit County Elopement Photography with me!

 Seasons To Elope in Summit County

 The eastern gate of Summit County is Loveland Pass.
 At over 11,900 feet, it’s the highest paved road in the US that’s open year round.
+If you want a mountain view elopement, a Loveland Pass Elopement is for you!
 The northern gate is the seldom-visited Ute Pass, with a huge view of the rugged peaks of the Eagles Nest Wilderness.
 Vail pass to the west is another huge climb, and the unpaved road leads to epic trailheads in the summer.
 The southernmost point of Summit county is over Hoosier pass.
 Hoosier is also a hiking destination – and great for snowmobiling to big mountain views in the winter.
 There are many more passes with various degrees of accessibility ranging for jeeps and 4x4s.
 See an elopement on Boreas pass here!

 Breckenridge Elopement Locations